 The dividend costs $1.14 per share annually, and in recent years, Whitestone’s core FFO per share has covered the payout.
-Guidance for 2019 would suggest that won’t be the case as the midpoint is below the cost of the dividend.
+Guidance for 2020 would suggest that won’t be the case as the midpoint is below the cost of the dividend.
 This was the case for 2019 as well, with Core FFO-per-share coming in $0.08 short of the dividend.
-That works out to about $3 million in terms of the deficit between Core FFO and the cash cost of the dividend.
+That works out to about $3.3 million in terms of the deficit between Core FFO and the cash cost of the dividend.

 Any time a dividend isn’t covered by earnings, investors should take notice.
 This is particularly true for Whitestone given that its FFO is moving in the wrong direction.

-In addition, Whitestone wants to reduce leverage given that its debt to EBITDA ratio is 8.5x, which is tremendously high.
+In addition, Whitestone wants to reduce leverage given that its debt to EBITDA ratio is 8.6x, which is tremendously high.
 The trust sees 6x to 7x as a target long-term rate, and getting there will reduce the trust’s debt service expense.
 This will also help improve dividend coverage over time.
 However, we note this ratio moved higher in 2019, if only slightly.

 Even given all of this, Whitestone’s dividend is certainly a higher-risk proposition than many other REITs that have their payouts well covered.
-Even if Whitestone is successful, it may take a couple of years before its FFO covers the dividend again.
+Even if Whitestone is successful, it may take a few years before its FFO covers the dividend again.

 We see Whitestone’s yield as very attractive, but also one that carries risk of a cut given the factors discussed here.
-That, in turn, reduces the attractiveness of the stock.
+In turn, this reduces the attractiveness of the stock.

 The old saying ‘high risk, high reward’ seems to apply to Whitestone.
-While the stock has a tantalizingly high dividend yield, it is not without risk.
+While the stock has a tremendously high dividend yield, it is not without risk.

 The current dividend payout looks sustainable for now given that the deficit between the payout and FFO is quite small.
-Whether the dividend can be maintained over the long-term remains to be seen and has much to do with the success of the company’s long-term plan.
+That said, whether the dividend can be maintained over the long-term remains to be seen, and has much to do with the success of the company’s long-term plan.